obi-jan-kenobi/property-check/readme.md

 # property-check

-property-check is a library for random testing of program properties
+property-check is a library for random testing of program properties. it's inspired by haskells quickckeck.

 ## How to use